Hopson97/Asciimon/README.md

 The game is early in developement, and so I am regulrally making changes to the code.

-Because of this, contributions will likely be unable to be merged, or possibly change things without considering plans I have for the game.
+Because of this, contributions will likely be unable to be merged, or possibly change things without considering plans I have for the game:

-So for now I am not going to be accepting any pull requests of ANY kind (At least until the game has matured a bit)

-## Running
+Small changes I am fine with.
+This means things that are not a major refactor or adding a feature; but rather just changing a couple of lines of code or fixing some random code style.
+Example: https://github.com/Hopson97/Asciimon/pull/31

+Large changes are very unlikely to added.
+If you wish to make a large change, please let me know first, or else I probably will not merge it.

+Thanks for understanding!

 ```
 git clone https://github.com/Hopson97/Asciimon.git